The Metabolic Benefits of TRT: A Simple Guide for Men With Low Testosterone

 Low T doesn’t just change how a man feels.
 It changes the way the body works at a deeper level.

-3. Insulin resistance increases
+3. Increased insulin resistance

 How TRT Can Improve Metabolic Health

-Let's walk through each benefit.
+Let’s walk through each benefit in more detail.

 1. TRT Helps Reduce Body Fat